 Bank of Jordan- Bahrain took part in the Bonds, Loans & Sukuk Conference as a bronze sponsor.
 The sponsorship of the event, held in Saudi Arabia, falls under efforts aimed to improve the bank’s presence and ties with key players in the capital market.

-Also in 2017, the Bank continued to sponsor families of martyrs from the Jordan Armed Forces and security apparatus who served and died for their country.
+Also in 2018, the Bank continued to support families of martyrs from the Jordan Armed Forces and security apparatus who served and died for their country.

 Other institutions that received financial Aid from the Bank in 2018 include Palestine International Institute through support its annual event and other medical initiatives that seek to extend medical support to Palestinians.
 This is in addition to supporting the Society for the Care of Gifted Autistic Children, the Chechen and Circassian societies and Princess Taghreed Institute for Development and Training.